scimma/hop-client/doc/user/installation.rst

 .. contents::
    :local:

-You can install hop either via pip, conda, or from source.
+You can install hop-client either via pip, conda, or from source.

 To install with pip: